silverstripe/developer-docs/en/00_Getting_Started/03_Environment_Management.md

             ThisWillNotSubstitute: 'lorem `REGULAR_TEXT` ipsum'
 ```

-[info]
+> [!NOTE]
-Environment variables cannot be used outside of Injector config as of version 4.2.
+> Environment variables cannot be used outside of Injector config as of version 4.2.
-[/info]

 ## Including an extra `.env` file